villekf/OMEGA-doc/docs/source/reconstruction.rst

 	from omegatomo.util.priors import NLReg
 	from omegatomo.util.priors import TV

 imports the functions.
 For details, see ``help(RDP)`` for RDP and similarly for the others.
 These can be seamlessly combined with the forward and/or backward projection operators.
+Note that you can use these completely separately too without any need to use the forward/backward projection operators or creating the class object.
+Simply make sure the inputs are correct and correctly formatted.

 Creating and storing the system matrix
 --------------------------------------